A Brief Review of Optimal Scaling of the Main MCMC Approaches and Optimal Scaling of Additive TMCMC Under Non-Regular Cases: Summary and conclusion

-Although our results are with respect to target distributions that are products of {\it iid} densities, it is easy to perceive that the ideas and the results go through even in the case of target densities that are products of independent but non-identical densities, as considered in \ctn{Dey13} and \ctn{Bedard2007}.
-It is only necessary to assume that the individual densities have the same support.
-Exactly the same ideas carry over to TMCMC within Gibbs algorithms, as considered in \ctn{Dey13}.
+Although our results are with respect to target distributions that are products of {\it iid} densities, we are hopeful that the ideas and the results will go through even in the case of target densities that are products of independent but non-identical densities, as considered in \ctn{Dey13} and \ctn{Bedard2007}, as long as the individual densities have the same support.
+The same ideas are also expected to carry over to TMCMC within Gibbs algorithms, as considered in \ctn{Dey13}.